Cutterlab/Caenorhabditis_AGO_Survey/README.md

 GUIDANCE-filtered DNA coding sequence alignment of all 58 CSR-1 orthologs.
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs_species_tree.fa
 GUIDANCE-filtered DNA coding sequence alignment of 1 representative CSR-1 ortholog from each of the 51 analyzed species.
+### CSR1_GUIDANCE_aligned_trimmed_good_orthologs.fa.contree
+Unrooted gene tree of all 58 CSR-1 orthologs.
+Selection analyses were performed after rooting the tree using CMONO.g1335.t1 as the outgroup.
 ### panamensis AGO Structures
 Top level of the directory contains PDB files of predicted protein structures for the 7 divergent <i>C. panamensis</i> Argonautes (CSP28.g16020.t1, CSP28.g16021.t1, CSP28.g16024.t1, CSP28.g16025.t1, CSP28.g16026.t1, CSP28.g16027.t1, and CSP28.g8935.t1), as well as <i>C. panamensis</i> CSR-1 (CSP28.g5632.t1).
 Subdirectories contain the full output from each run of ColabFold used to predict these structures.
 ### Dali_all_against_all_similarity_matrix.tsv